opensafely/documentation/docs/getting-started.md

    outputs:
      output/input.csv  - highly_sensitive
 ```
-The final line tells you a file of (random) patient data has been created at
+The final line tells you a file of (randomly-generated) patient data has been created at
-`output/input.csv`, and that it would normally be considered highly sensitive
+`output/input.csv`, and that it should be considered highly sensitive
 data.
 What you see here reproduces exactly what would happen on a real, secure
 server, but with *dummy data* which contains no real patient information.
-Because we haven't modified the template blank study yet, this
+Because we haven't modified the template blank study yet, this file only contains
-file is empty - we'll generate some dummy data values in the next section.
+random patient IDs &mdash; we'll generate more dummy data in the next section.
 1. If you run `opensafely run run_all` for a second time, you'll see the command
    does nothing (because there's already a file at `output/input.csv`):
 ```shell-session